PatWie/polyglot_ls/README.md

 ## Limitations

-The following are not hard limitations, but rather practical choices:

-- This project only supports the AWS Bedrock model (no ChatGPT, no Ollama).
+- Currently supports only the AWS Bedrock model (no ChatGPT, no Ollama).
 - Many settings are hard-coded (e.g., the used model).

 ## Integration

-For Neovim and the "neovim/nvim-lspconfig" plugin, use the following setup:
+For Neovim with the "neovim/nvim-lspconfig" plugin, use the following setup:

 ```lua
 local configs = require 'lspconfig.configs'